 Responding to mounting evidence that many employers nationwide have misclassified employees as 1099 contractors as a cost-saving measure, state and federal labor departments, the IRS and plaintiffs’ class action lawyers have taken aim at companies believed to be misclassifying employees.
 In addition, state and federal legislatures, often at the behest of unions, have been active in seeking to curtail the use of independent contractors by changing the legal standards for determining who is an employee and who is an independent contractor, as well as increasing the penalties for misclassifying employees as independent contractors.

-Meeting Legal Challenges to the Valid Use of Independent Contractors in a Diverse Group of Industries
+Meeting Legal Challenges to the Valid Use of Independent Contractors

-Pepper’s Independent Contractor Misclassification and Compliance Practice Group includes more than 30 employment, tax, employee benefits and class action attorneys in 13 Pepper offices coast to coast, who work collectively and collaboratively.
+Our team includes more than 30 employment, tax, employee benefits and class action attorneys in 13 Pepper offices coast to coast, who work collectively and collaboratively.
 Our approach helps organizations in their efforts to legally use independent contractors in compliance with applicable employment, tax and employee benefits laws and to minimize the likelihood of legal challenges to their use of independent contractors.
 Our team members include litigators who have experience in defending organizations subject to misclassification claims brought in judicial and administrative proceedings and audits throughout the United States by governmental agencies and private class action lawyers.

-Members of our practice group have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.
+Our lawyers have conducted numerous seminars and presentations and written more than two dozen articles for legal and business publications dedicated to the issue of independent contractor compliance and misclassification, including how to enhance compliance with laws permitting the use of independent contractors, conduct due diligence into companies that use 1099 contractors, minimize independent contractor misclassification liability, and other matters of vital interest to organizations that make use of independent contractors and other types of contingent workers.
 Our white paper, “How Companies Can Minimize the Risk of Independent Contractor Misclassification,” has been for many years, and remains, one of the most viewed legal resources on the subject of independent contractors available on the internet.
 We also have been quoted in The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, Forbes, American Bar Association Journal, and numerous Bloomberg, BNA, and Thomson Reuters publications, as well as many other leading business and legal publications on the subject of misclassification of independent contractors.